List of Game of Thrones characters: House Martell

 Arthur Dayne (portrayed by Luke Roberts) was a knight of King Aenys II Targaryen's Kingsguard, known as the "Sword of the Morning".
+He is a member of House Dayne of Starfall in Dorne.
 During one of his weirwood dreams, Bran witnesses the duel between Arthur and Eddard Stark at the Tower of Joy.
 Arthur is wounded by Howland Reed, allowing Eddard to win their duel.